 Succession occurs at the beginning of each time step in the simulation and represents the gradual growth and/or development of vegetative communities over time.
 Succession is implemented using a stochastic state-based transition approach in which vegetation cover types transition probabilistically between discrete states (conditions).

-Transition pathways and rates of transition between states are defined uniquely for each cover type and are conditional on several attributes of a vegetation patch.
-These patches, as defined for succession, represent spatially contiguous cells having the same cell attributes (e.g., identical disturbance history and age).
+Transition pathways and rates of transition between states are defined uniquely for each cover type and are conditional on several attributes of a disturbance-succession patch.
+These patches, as defined for succession, for example, represent spatially contiguous cells having the same cell attributes (e.g., identical cover type, condition class, disturbance history and age).

 Most cover types progress through a series of stand conditions (states) over time as a result of successional processes (albeit at different rates due to the stochastic nature of succession).
 In some cases, these transitions are affected by the occurrence of certain disturbances (e.g., low-mortality fire) or are regulated by management (e.g., silviculture).
 Other cover types (e.g., meadows, barren, water) are treated as having a single, static condition and are not affected over time by the interplay of disturbance and succession.